-The founding of HBC dates back to over three centuries ago.
-King Charles II of England granted his first cousin, Prince Rupert, the rights to establish a fur trading business around the Hudson Bay region.
-It’s original full name was “The Governor and Company of Adventurers of England trading into Hudson's Bay.”
-The “Governor” refers to the chairman and the “Company of Adventurers” refers to stock owners, the ones adventuring or risking their money.
+The founding of HBC dates back to over three centuries ago when Charles II granted his first cousin, Prince Rupert, the right to establish a fur trading business in the Hudson Bay region.
+The king essentially gave his friends and family a monopoly over the commercial exploitation and development of resources in the new world.
+The royal charter's full name was “The Governor and Company of Adventurers of England trading into Hudson's Bay.”
+The “Governor” part refers to the chairman and the “Company of Adventurers” refers to stock owners — the ones adventuring, or risking their money.

-During the 17th Century, the fur trade emerged as a significant commercial opportunity in North America, as Europeans simply loved felt hats.
-Demand for beaver fur skyrocketed overnight.
-As a result, Charles granted a Royal Charter to HBC for exclusive trading rights over the rivers and seaways in Hudson Bay.
-The company gained access to over 1.5 million square miles of land across Northwestern Canada (more than 40% of the country's landmass).
+By the mid-seventeenth century, the fur trade had emerged as a significant commercial opportunity in North America.
+French colonists were the first to develop reliable trading relationships with the indigenous tribes.
+And, the British desperately wanted in on the action.
+Across Europe, people simply loved felt hats.
+This caused demand for beaver pelts and other furs to skyrocket overnight.
+Sensing a financial opportunity, the king granted a royal charter to HBC for exclusive trading rights over the rivers and seaways throughout Hudson Bay.
+The company gained exclusive access to over 1.5 million square miles of land across northwestern Canada (more than 40% of the country's landmass).

-During 1700’s, Britain and France fought a series of land and naval battles for control over the fur trade.
-In 1821, HBC formally merged with its largest competitor, the Montreal-based North West Company.
-As a result, the company emerged as a dominant player across the entire continent.
-However, by the late 19th century, fashion trends dramatically changed, forcing the company to rethink its strategy.
-In 1912, HBC began an aggressive modernization program and opened their ‘original six’ retail department stores across Canada.
-Today, HBC continues to thrive under several iconic brands such as Saks Fifth Avenue, Lord & Taylor, Home Outfitters, and Hudson’s Bay.
+In 1821, the Hudson's Bay Company formally merged with its largest competitor, the Montreal-based North West Company.
+The newly merged company became a dominant retail player across the entire continent.
+However, by the turn of the century, fashion trends started to dramatically change, forcing the company to rethink its strategy.
+In 1912, HBC began an aggressive modernization program and opened its ‘original six’ retail department stores across Canada — with locations in Calgary, Edmonton, Winnipeg, Victoria, Saskatoon, and Vancouver.
+In French, the chain is known as la Baie d'Hudson (formerly la Baie).